 Blackmoor Estate encompasses a diverse range of habitat types including a large acreage of woodland (much of it ancient), heathland and areas of diverse grassland.
 Most of the estate lies within the South Downs National Park.
 Extensive botanical and wildlife surveys have been carried out.

-Having completed a 10 year Higher Level Stewardship agreement (HLS) the Estate has recently begun a 5 year Higher Tier Countryside Stewardship Scheme.
+The Estate has completed a 10 year Higher Level Stewardship agreement (HLS) and is nearing the end of a 5 year Higher Tier Countryside Stewardship Scheme.
 These conservation schemes have encompassed a wide range of environmental projects to encourage biodiversity and foremost amongst them have been:

 - The restoration and creation of heathland and dry acid grassland.

 - The creation of species-rich chalk grassland to form a corridor between Noar Hill and Selborne Common Nature Reserves.

 Since 2014 this approach to conserving nature at the landscape scale by building corridors and linkages in the landscape has been rolled out more broadly.
 Blackmoor Estate helped form the Selborne Landscape Partnership which now involves 27 neighbouring farmers and land owners (and the South Downs National Park) managing biodiversity in a joined up manner over 5000 ha.
 In 2016 the partnership gained funding from Natural England to employ a professional facilitator for the group to better co-ordinate activities and training.

 Over the years Blackmoor Estate has part-funded and hosted a research trial on habitat provision for native pollinators.
 A number of flower mixes were established to provide pollen and nectar for bumblebees and solitary bees.
 These provide a valuable ecosystem service in the form of pollination – not least for the estate’s orchards.